ontola/rdflib.js/src/wip.md

 Builds upon the approved #363 PR for [typescript migration](https://github.com/linkeddata/rdflib.js/issues/355):

+## Changes included in PR #363

 - Converted some of the most fundamental classes to typescript, including `Node`, `Literal`, `BlankNode`, `NamedNode`, `Collection`, `Statement`.
 - Introduced a `.types` file for shared types.
 - Included a temporary `types-temp.ts` file in project root as a reference file for documentation and keeping track of the ts migration process.
 - The `.isVar` method is set to boolean values, instead of `0` or `1`.
 This seemed reasonable, as it's only used for boolean type checks, and the existing types already define it as a boolean value.
 Timbl confirmed that `isVar` is only used for boolean operations.
-- JSDoc is switched with Typedoc.
-Combined with typescript, it makes the documentation far more complete.
+- JSDoc is replaced with Typedoc.
+Combined with types and comments from `@types/rdflib`, this makes the documentation far more complete.
-- Sometimes I had to make assumptions on date types, e.g. that a user will never create a Statement containing a Collection.
-These assumptions used to be implicit, but typescript forces us to make them explicit.
-This happens when you see type assertions (value as type).
-- Literals can apparently be null or undefined, when nodes are created using the `.fromValue` method.
-This happens in the Statement constructor.
-See #362.
-- I used many of the descriptions and comments from `@types/rdflib` by [Cénotélie](https://github.com/cenotelie/).
+- I used many of the types and comments from `@types/rdflib` by [Cénotélie](https://github.com/cenotelie/).
 Added credits in `package.json`, discussed this with Cénotélie.

 ## New changes